 What are the Application Windows?

-The following dates determine when to apply for a PPP loan:
+The deadline to apply for a PPP loan is June 30, 2020.

 In addition to obligations to answer questions within the application truthfully, an applicant must explicitly certify in good faith, among other things: